alt="")

 Non-EU applicants – School Leaver

 The list below contains the most frequent academic programmes with which Non-EU students apply for the Dentistry course.
-If your educational programme is not covered on this list, please email the Admissions Office directly for further information.
+If your educational programme is not covered on this list, please contact the RCSI Admissions Office directly for further information.

-Please note: The entry requirements outlined below are relevant for those applying for entry in September 2025 only.
-These entry requirements are subject to annual review and applicants for 2026 onwards should ensure to check the most up-to-date requirements prior to commencing their application.
+The entry requirements outlined below are relevant for those applying for entry in September 2027 only.
+These entry requirements are subject to annual review.
+Applicants for 2028 onwards should ensure to check the most up-to-date requirements prior to commencing their application.

 Minimum academic entry requirements